CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/module1-exercise1.md

 ## Lab objectives

-In this HOL, you will complete the following exercises:
+In this HOL, you will complete the following task:

-- **Exercise 1:** Migrating Windows & SQL Server Workloads
-- **Exercise 2:** Set up your environment on Azure to Migrate Servers
-- **Exercise 3:** Migrating your applications and data by utilizing Microsoft services and tools, such as Azure Migrate: Server Migration
-- **Exercise 4:** Optimizing newly Migrated Workloads, and emphasizing commonalities across all Stacks
+- Task 1: Discovery, Assess, and Plan: Evaluate your current environment

 ### Task 1: Discovery, Assess, and Plan: Evaluate your current environment